Olagoke Olabisi: Career

-By 1989, the devaluation of the Naira forced an economic quandary on Nigeria.
-Olabisi was appointed the managing director, UNILAG Consult, University of Lagos.
+By 1988, the devaluation of the Naira forced an economic quandary on Nigeria and Olabisi was appointed the managing director, UNILAG Consult, University of Lagos.
 In response to the economic climate, he organized the National Workshop on Economic Recovery Program.
 He also initiated activities on Baseline Ecological Studies of the Niger Delta Basin; Soil Maps of Nigeria; and assisting the government's ongoing Delivery of Technical Aid to Equatorial Guinea.
-His activities at UNILAG Consult earned Olabisi a special award for dynamic, innovative, and result-oriented leadership in August 1990.
+His activities at UNILAG Consult earned Olabisi a special award for dynamic, innovative, and result-oriented leadership in 1990.
 Olabisi was the Founder and CEO of the African Biographical Centre LTD, Publisher of Who's Who in Nigerian Universities and Research Institutes.

-Prior to 1990, gel-casting of ceramic powders was a continuing cooperative research program. between Allied-Signal Aerospace Company and Oak Ridge National Laboratory (ORNL).
-As a visiting consultant with the Oak Ridge National Laboratory during the summer of 1990, Olabisi had an invention disclosure (ESID No. 917-X) relating to the program, which involved the use of a variety of water-soluble monomers.
-The results were subsequently subsumed in the patent entitled Method for molding ceramic powders using a water-based gel casting.
+Before 1990, gel-casting of ceramic powders was a continuing cooperative research program. between Allied-Signal Aerospace Company and Oak Ridge National Laboratory (ORNL).
+As a visiting consultant with the Oak Ridge National Laboratory during the summer of 1990, Olabisi had an Energy Systems Invention Disclosure (ESID No. 917-X: Alternative Low-Toxicity Monomeric Gel Casting Methodology for Molding Ceramic Powders for High-Heat Engine Components relating to the program, which involved the use of a variety of water-soluble monomers.
+The results were subsumed in the patent entitled Method for molding ceramic powders using a water-based gel casting.

 In spite of the 1973 oil crisis and the 1979 oil crisis, the petrochemicals organizations in the OPEC countries, including SABIC, still depended on licensing third-party process technologies to fulfil their resin needs.
 One of the ways SABIC sought to reduce or eliminate the dependence was to initiate a research program at the Research Institute, King Fahd University of Petroleum and Minerals KFUPM, Dhahran, Saudi Arabia.
 In 1990, Olabisi was appointed a professor and Senior Research Engineer at KFUPM.
 His activities in the SABIC-sponsored program resulted in a joint patent entitled Catalyst and process for ethylene oligomerization.
 His subsequent activities as a Consulting Engineering Specialist at Saudi Aramco earned Olabisi a 2003 Saudi Aramco Certificate of Recognition for Outstanding Achievements in Engineering & Operations Services.
-He had a number of publications exemplified by some key articles.
+He had several publications exemplified by some key articles.